Chatsworth family searching for missing 15-foot pet python

 Get Los Angeles's latest local news on crime, entertainment, weather, schools, COVID, cost of living and more.
 Here's your go-to source for today's LA news.

-“Make sure that smaller pets, chihuahuas, cats, anything of that nature, you wanna be careful.
+“Make sure that smaller pets, Chihuahuas, cats, anything of that nature, you want to be careful.
 Dangerous to humans?
 Yeah, she’s a constrictor, right?
 She does like to coil and compress,” Villata said.

 A Facebook post on “My Chatsworth” urging those who may encounter a Big Momma to not kill her.
 Most hope for her safe return but a few comments are more concerned about protecting cats and dogs.